-Acrylic felt is very cheap and easily available and is often cut into pre-cut squares.
+Acrylic felt is very cheap and easily available and is often sold in pre-cut squares.
 One of its benefits is that it does not shrink after you wash it.
 However, the downside of acrylic felt is that it is not as supple and durable as wool felt.

-This type of felt is not also environment friendly because it is made of plastics.
-Acrylic felt is not as long-lasting as other forms, but despite its downside, you also need to consider its considerably lower price.
+This type of felt is not also environmentally friendly because it is made of plastics.
+Acrylic felt is not as long-lasting as other forms, but despite its downside, it is extremely popular due to its considerably lower price.

 Fur felt is an impressive type of felt due to its malleability and durability.
 It can be made into felt hats and into other accessories.
-Unfortunately, it involves animal killing (fur-bearing animals) to gain this type of felt so is not the felt of choice for most people.
+Unfortunately, uses animal fur and so it involves animal killing to gain this type of felt, so is not the felt of choice for most people.

-Rayon felt is usually used in industrial and medical applications.
-It has many properties the same as wool felt.
+Rayon felt or viscose felt is usually used in industrial and medical applications.
+It has many of the same properties as wool felt.
 One of the good properties of this type of felt is that it can be shaped into various insulative products, but just like all synthetic fibers, it is a non-biodegradable pollutant.
 Rayon may often be combined with wool felts to produce a softer felt option for crafts.

 Pressed felt is the oldest type according to human history.
 It predates weaving and knitting techniques and is the most common type of felt using pure wool or a blend of synthetic and wool fibers.

 5. Needled Felt